Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

-In this guide, we’ll cover what the Braze Salesforce Integration is, its benefits, key features, common use cases, how it works, security measures, who should use it, tips for success, and how to get started.
-Let’s explore how this integration can transform your customer engagement strategy!
+This guide explains what the Braze Salesforce Integration is, its benefits, key features, common use cases, how it works, security measures, who should use it, tips for success, and how to get started.
+Learn how this integration can transform your customer engagement strategy.

 What Is the Braze Salesforce Integration?

-The Braze Salesforce Integration connects Salesforce’s CRM capabilities with Braze’s real-time customer engagement tools.
-It allows businesses to import Salesforce customer data (like leads, contacts, or opportunities) into Braze, trigger personalized campaigns based on CRM updates, and sync engagement metrics back to Salesforce.
-This creates a unified workflow where marketing campaigns are informed by deep customer insights, and sales teams can track engagement without switching platforms.
+The Braze Salesforce Integration connects Salesforce CRM capabilities with Braze real-time customer engagement tools.
+It enables businesses to import Salesforce customer data, (like leads, contacts, or opportunities) into Braze, trigger personalized campaigns based on CRM updates, and sync engagement metrics back to Salesforce.
+This creates a unified workflow where marketing campaigns are informed by detailed customer insights and sales teams can track engagement without switching platforms.

-Braze excels at delivering cross-channel, personalized messages, while Salesforce provides a 360-degree view of customer interactions, including sales pipelines, support cases, and account details.
-By integrating the two, you ensure that every message is relevant, timely, and aligned with your customer’s journey.
-Note that, as of May 2025, Braze does not offer a native Salesforce integration, so setups typically rely on middleware platforms like Segment, MuleSoft, or custom APIs.
+Braze excels at delivering cross-channel, personalized messages, while Salesforce provides a comprehensive view of customer interactions, including sales pipelines, support cases, and account details.
+Integrating the two ensures that every message is relevant, timely, and aligned with your customer’s journey.
+As of May 2025, Braze does not offer a native Salesforce integration, so setups typically rely on middleware platforms such as Segment, MuleSoft, or custom APIs.

 Why Use the Braze Salesforce Integration?

-This integration bridges the gap between CRM data and customer engagement, offering significant advantages for businesses.
-Here are the top benefits:
+This integration connects CRM data with customer engagement, providing significant advantages for businesses.
+Here are the main benefits:

-1. Personalized Messaging: Deliver tailored emails, SMS, or push notifications based on Salesforce data, such as a customer’s purchase history, lead stage, or support interactions.
+1. Personalized Messaging: Send tailored emails, SMS, or push notifications based on Salesforce data, such as a customer’s purchase history, lead stage, or support interactions.

-2. Team Alignment: Sales, marketing, and customer success teams work from the same customer data, ensuring consistent messaging and coordinated efforts.
+2. Team Alignment: Sales, marketing, and customer success teams use the same customer data to ensure consistent messaging and coordinated efforts.

 3. Automated Campaigns: Trigger lifecycle campaigns, like onboarding or re-engagement, when Salesforce records update, saving time and improving efficiency.

-4. Enhanced Customer Insights: Enrich Braze user profiles with Salesforce data for better segmentation, targeting, and behavioral analysis.
+4. Enhanced Customer Insights: Enrich Braze user profiles with Salesforce data to improve segmentation, targeting, and behavioral analysis.

 5. Improved Retention and Revenue: Personalized, timely engagement increases customer loyalty, reduces churn, and drives upsell opportunities.

-6. Data-Driven Decisions: Sync Braze engagement metrics (e.g., email opens, click-throughs) to Salesforce for reporting and follow-up, helping teams measure campaign impact.
+6. Data-Driven Decisions: Sync Braze engagement metrics (e.g., email opens and click-throughs) to Salesforce for reporting and follow-up, helping teams measure campaign impact.

-7. Scalable Workflows: Handle large datasets and complex campaigns effortlessly, making it ideal for businesses of all sizes.
+7. Scalable Workflows: Manage large datasets and complex campaigns efficiently, making this approach suitable for businesses of all sizes.

-These benefits help businesses create meaningful customer relationships while streamlining operations.
+These benefits help businesses build meaningful customer relationships and streamline operations.

 Key Features of the Integration

-The Braze Salesforce Integration leverages middleware or APIs to connect the platforms, offering powerful features to enhance customer engagement.
-Here’s what it can do:
+The Braze Salesforce Integration uses middleware or APIs to connect the platforms, providing powerful features to enhance customer engagement.
+Here is what it can do:

-• Real-Time Triggers: Launch Braze campaigns based on Salesforce events, such as a lead converting, an opportunity closing, or a case being resolved.
+• Real-Time Triggers: Launch Braze campaigns based on Salesforce events, such as lead conversions, opportunity closures, or case resolutions.

-• Field Mapping: Map Salesforce data to Braze attributes, ensuring relevant details (e.g., account type, purchase date) are available for segmentation and personalization.
+• Field Mapping: Map Salesforce data to Braze attributes to ensure relevant details (e.g., account type and purchase date) are available for segmentation and personalization.

-• Two-Way Sync: Send Braze engagement data (e.g., campaign interactions, message opens) back to Salesforce to update records and inform sales or support actions.
+• Two-Way Sync: Send Braze engagement data (e.g., campaign interactions and message opens) back to Salesforce to update records and inform sales or support actions.

 • Journey Orchestration: Use Braze’s Canvas tool to build multi-step, cross-channel customer journeys triggered by Salesforce updates.

-• Segmentation: Combine Salesforce attributes with Braze behavioral data (e.g., app usage, website visits) for precise audience targeting.
+• Segmentation: Combine Salesforce attributes with Braze behavioral data (e.g., app usage and website visits) for precise audience targeting.

 • Analytics and Reporting: Track campaign performance in Braze and sync key metrics to Salesforce dashboards for a unified view of engagement and sales outcomes.